VU-Pharmacy Technology C.P.C.

 - Pharmaceutical production or sales in the pharmaceutical industry

-- Prisons, primary care organizations, education and training, the military, veterinary pharmacy and pharmacy organizations.
+- Military, government departments, primary care organizations, education and training, veterinary pharmacy, prisons and pharmacy organizations.

 Grade Level: 12th